 Verifying candidate eligibility

-- An approved Work Study student
+- Request Work Study Confirmation letter from student

 IMPORTANT: no wage reimbursements will be made for hours worked outside of the student's authorization dates.